20 Telltale Signs of a Deceptive Catfish — Spotting a catfish in the computer age!

 It’s almost as if the very thing they use to lure people in, also gives them away.

-But, yes—if the person you’re talking to has low-quality, weirdly-cropped, and suspicious pictures, they’re most likely catfish.
+But, yes—if the person you’re talking to has low-quality, weirdly-cropped, and suspicious pictures, they’re most likely a catfish.

 Watch out for this, though, as catfishes are becoming smarter with each passing day!